Nick Cotric: 2020

 In round 15 of the 2020 NRL season, Cotric scored two tries for Canberra in a 36-16 victory over the Gold Coast at Cbus Super Stadium.
 This followed on from the prior in round 14 where he scored two tries against Brisbane.

 On 22 July 2020, the Canterbury-Bankstown Bulldogs announced the signing of Cotric on a three-year deal starting in the 2021 season and rumoured to be worth around $600,000 per season.

 Cotric played 23 games for Canberra scoring 14 tries, finishing as the club's top try scorer.
 In his final game for Canberra which was the preliminary final, he scored two tries in a 30-10 loss against Melbourne.

 2021

 Cotric made his debut for Canterbury-Bankstown in round 1 of the 2021 NRL season against Newcastle which ended in a 32-16 defeat.

 On 30 June, it was announced that Cotric would miss the remainder of the 2021 NRL season with a toe injury.

-On December 15, it was announced he would return to Canberra on a three-year deal starting in 2022.
+On 15 December, it was announced he would return to Canberra on a three-year deal starting in 2022.

 2022

 In round 20 of the 2022 NRL season, Cotric scored two tries for Canberra in a 36-24 victory over the Gold Coast.
 In round 21, Cotric was sent to the sin bin for a dangerous high tackle during Canberra's loss to Penrith.
+Cotric played a total of 21 games for the club in the 2022 NRL season including both of their finals matches against Melbourne and Parramatta.

+2023

+Cotric played a total of 13 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Cotric played in Canberra's golden point extra-time elimination final loss to Newcastle.

+2024

+In June 2024, it was reported that he had signed for Catalans Dragons in the Super League on a three-year deal.
+Cotric was limited to only eight appearances with Canberra in the 2024 NRL season where he scored four tries.

+2025

+In round 1 of the 2025 Super League season, Cotric made his club debut for Catalans in their upset loss against Hull F.C..